Skip to main content Skip to site search

 Units fully covered by Berkeley’s Rent Ordinance have a rent ceiling, which is the maximum amount of rent the landlord can charge for that unit.

-Partially Covered (Measure MM) residential rental units do not have a rent ceiling
+Partially Covered residential rental units do not have a rent ceiling

-The Rent Board does not control the rent for partially covered (Measure MM) units.
-The landlord can raise the rent with proper notice at any time after the expiration of any fixed-term lease.
+The Rent Board does not control the rent for partially covered units.
+The landlord can raise the rent with proper notice after the expiration of any fixed-term lease.

-Once the last original occupant permanently moves out of a unit, the landlord is free to reset the rent on either the remaining occupants or the vacant unit in anticipation of the next occupancy.
+Landlords can set a new base rent at the start of a new tenancy or once all original occupants have moved out of a unit.
 An original occupant is anyone who was on the original lease, or who moved in within 30 days of the start of the tenancy with the landlord’s knowledge.
-Signing a new lease to occupy an empty unit is a common way to start a new tenancy.
-A landlord might also be able to establish a new tenancy at a market rate rent if replacement roommates or subtenants stay in a unit after the last original occupant has permanently left.
 See our Subletting & Replacing Roommates page for more information.
 Both landlords and tenants can file a Petition for the Determination of Eligibility to Set Initial Rent if there is a question about whether the landlord can set a new rent.
-See our Petitions page for more information.
+See our Rent Board Petitions page for more information.

 Unit must be a tenant’s primary residence for rent control protections to apply

-Only a tenant who lives in a unit as their primary residence has rent control protections.
+Only tenants who live in a unit as their primary residence have rent control protections.
 Rental units that are kept mainly as a second residence (like a vacation home or pied-a-terre) or for nonresidential purposes (like storage, commercial use, or office use) are not rent-controlled.
 A landlord can seek a Rent Board decision that the tenant does not occupy the unit as a primary residence by filing a Petition for the Determination of Occupancy Status.
-See our Petitions page for more information.
+See our Rent Board Petitions page for more information.

 In this section